 Bulk changes

-Go to the 'Bulk changes' page in the menu on the left.
+Go to the 'Bulk Changes' page in the menu on the left.
 At the top you will see three steps that you need to follow.

 Step 1.
 Selection